Board Certified Podiatrists | Expert Foot & Ankle Care

 Advanced Wound Care Products

-Modern wound care has a wide range of evidence-based products for appropriate wound stages:
+Modern wound care has a many evidence-based products for appropriate wound stages:

 • Moisture-retentive dressings (hydrocolloids, foams, alginates)